 The present blooming fantasy of white victimization has roots in the peculiar violent institutions of the 19th-century American South.
 In the distant mirror of history, it’s easy to spot the irony and the guilt: even before the Civil War began, whites worried that their slaves would rise up and repay their masters in kind — filch the fruit of their labor, rape them, and beat them, sometimes to death.
 As soon as the balance of power shifted and news of Lee’s surrender at Appomattox Courthouse circulated throughout the former slave states, those fears ran amok.
 Mark Summers, a historian of the disastrous “Reconstruction” that condemned recently freed blacks to another century of oppression, has observed that the South, unlike the North, had no truly independent newspapers or magazines.
 What fair and balanced organs then existed reported rumors and falsehoods, like the arrival of a “liberating” French army sent by Napoleon III the same week of Lee’s surrender, or the forced seizure of former plantations by mobs of roving blacks.
-In Summers’s telling phrase, “the white south saw with dreadful clarity things that did not exist.” * * *
+In Summers’s telling phrase, “the white south saw with dreadful clarity things that did not exist.” * * *But the part about whites' fears of "repayment in kind" reminded me of a notorious Goebbels quote:

 The most enduring behaviors of nations, like the hardest-to-break habits of individuals, are those we are least aware of.
 The new racists — that is to say, “concerned citizens” of Caucasian descent — seem only dimly conscious of past American racism, an ignorance no doubt unconsciously maintained, but more potent for that.
 Journalists for supposedly liberal publications like the Times and the New Republic have sought “actual racists” in the Tea Party movement and, because no one would say the N-word on the record, duly exonerated the Tea Partiers of racist intent.
 In exchange, Tea Party spokespeople acknowledge that the odd unreconstructed crank might turn up at one of their rallies.
 It’s a free country.
 All the reporters could find was that self-identified Tea Partiers were more likely than most Americans to pick a poll option asserting that “too much attention has been paid to problems facing Black Americans.”